 Around the globe, ransomware is costly.
 InfoSecurity states that, in 2023, “ransomware damages are expected to exceed $30 billion worldwide.”

-- According to Datto, in 2018, on average, small businesses reported 5+ attacks against clients per year.
-Experts agree that the risk of small businesses suffering a ransomware attack will only increase in the near future as these targets adopt security solutions more slowly than large enterprises.
+And for small businesses, the risk may be even greater.
+According to Datto, in 2018, on average, small businesses reported 5+ attacks against clients per year.
+Experts agree that the risk of small businesses suffering an attack will only increase in the near future as these targets adopt security solutions more slowly than large enterprises.

-What is ransomware, and why should you be concerned?
+What is ransomware?
+Why should I be concerned?

 How is ransomware “delivered”?